Department of Housing and Urban Development

 Every HUD program and office has committed specific, time-bound actions on climate and environmental justice.
 These collectively add up to a historic shift in HUD spending and policies toward using low- and zero-carbon energy and supporting the communities we serve as they recover from recent disasters and work to increase their resilience to ongoing climate and health risks, especially among historically underserved populations.

-In November of 2021, HUD released our Climate Action Plan.
+In November 2021, HUD released its Climate Action Plan.
 HUD’s ambitious plan to tackle the climate crisis will help communities across the nation build more resilient infrastructure, reduce greenhouse gas emissions, create well-paid jobs, and pursue environmental justice for disproportionately impacted communities.

 How does your agency coordinate and collaborate with other agencies to advance your mission in the Arctic?